e-Visa Validity Rules for Educational Travel

 FAQs

-Immigration officers may request proof of accommodation or host details on arrival, even if not uploaded during the application.
+Immigration officers may request proof of accommodation or host details on arrival.

 Yes.
 Incomplete details or verification checks may extend processing timelines.